-This class is designed as a development class for senior riders who have stepped up recently from Juniors and want to be able to compare their times up against the best in the business in E1, E2 and E3 classes as they prepare to eventually race in these respective classes.
+This is designed for senior riders who have recently stepped up from juniors and want to compare their times up against the best in E1, E2 and E3 classes, in preparation to move into these respective classes.

 Veterans & Masters